barel-mishal/astro-resume/src/pages/index.md

 SEO and Software Engineer | Aug 2021 - Current

+- Successfully handled all aspects of the project, including both backend and frontend development
+- Approached by the head of research at the Ministry of Health
-- Built a fast tool to calculate all the food items that their patients eat in order to create a nutritional anamnesis.
+- Built a fast tool to calculate all the food items that patients eat in order to create a nutritional anamnesis
-- Developed a smart search feature with algorithms such as word distance and ranking algorithms to sort the nutrtional dataset of Ministry of health.
+- Developed a smart search feature using algorithms such as word distance and ranking algorithms to sort the nutritional dataset of the Ministry of Health
-- Apporached by the head of research at the Ministry of Health.

 ### [Targil Mehkar](<https://docs.google.com/document/d/1riWszdZaGeG8sQb_88hFiMAbSOKesnofOflr3RHObHo/edit?usp=sharing>)

 Software Engineer at Betty Lab | Jun 2020 - Aug 2021

-- Worked on creating an analysis tool to help researchers gain insights from the extensive datasets produced by the metabolic cages.
+- Worked on creating an analysis tool to help researchers gain insights from the extensive datasets produced by the metabolic cages
-- Worked closely with Ofer Gover during this time.
+- Worked closely with Ofer Gover during this time

 ### Personal Trainer

 4 Years Experience Feb 2014 - Feb 2018

-- Worked as a personal trainer, instructor for group classes, and gym instructor.
+- Worked as a personal trainer, instructor for group classes, and gym instructor
-- Helped 15 trainees each week reach their goals by providing personalized training programs and guidance.
+- Helped 15 trainees each week reach their goals by providing personalized training programs and guidance
-- Knowledge and expertise in various fitness techniques used to design effective workout plans for each individual.
+- Knowledge and expertise in various fitness techniques used to design effective workout plans for each individual

 ## Education